WebOrigami/docs/src/content/framework/tutorial.md

 }
 ```

-<span class="tutorialStep"></span> In the graph diagram window, refresh the page to confirm that the graph now includes an `team` area with the names from `teamData.yaml`.
+<span class="tutorialStep"></span> In the tree diagram window, refresh the page to confirm that the tree now includes an `team` area with the names from `teamData.yaml`.

 <figure>
   {{ svg.js {